 - Elwin, V. The Religion of an Indian Tribe.
 Bombay: Oxford University Press.
 1943.
 Print.

 - Muller, Max.
 F. Sacred Books of the East: The Zend Avesta, Vol 1: The Vendidad.
 1910.
 Web.
 10 June 2013.
 Retrieved from http://www.holybooks.com/the-sacred-books-of-the-east-all-50-volumes/

 Note that our company provides academic assistance.
-You can order a paper on Indian History and Culture with our top-level paper writing service.
-HandMadeWritings is the ultimate essay writing service, there is no better place to buy essay online, term papers, resume or research papersand dissertations.
+You can order your own History Essay written from scratch with our top-level paper writing service.
+HandMadeWritings is the ultimate essay writing service, there is no better place to buy essay online, term papers, resume or research papers and dissertations.